 According to the American College of Obstetricians and Gynecologists, 3 out of 4 women experience pain during sex at some time during their life.

-Women may feel pain or discomfort superficially around the entrance to the vagina, along the inside of the vagina, or deep inside of her abdomen.
-The pain can feel like a sharp stabbing knife, a burning sensation, a deep lingering ache in the stomach, or like the cramping felt during her menstrual.
+Women may feel pain or discomfort superficially around the entrance to the vagina, along the inside of the vagina, or deep inside their abdomen.
+The pain can feel like a sharp stabbing knife, a burning sensation, a deep lingering ache in the stomach, or like the cramping felt during her menstrual period.

 What Causes a Stomach Ache After Sex?

-If you experience abdominal pain during or after sex, it may be due to something as simple as the sexual position you are using or it may be the result of a condition that requires medical attention.
-Some of the women’s health issues that may attribute to stomach cramps or abdominal pain after sex include:
+If you have ever asked yourself Why does my stomach hurt so bad after sex?
+You are not alone!
+Many women experience abdominal pain during or after sex, it may be due to something as simple as the sexual position you are using or it may be the result of a condition that requires medical attention.
+Some of the women’s health issues that may cause your stomach to be sore after sex or lead to stomach cramps or abdominal pain include:

 Fibroids and Painful Sex